aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 A charge consists of forcefully initiating contact with an opponent without attempting to wrap or tackle.

 A. It is illegal to charge from behind

 B. It is illegal to charge an opponent when neither the player nor their opponent have a ball.

 C. It is illegal to initiate a charge using a single point of the body, such as leading with the point of a shoulder or elbow.

 i.
 Side by side point-of-shoulder to point-of-shoulder contact is allowed.

-D. It is illegal for the charging player’s feet to leave the ground while executing a charge in a manner that they spring forward and upward into their opponent.
+D. It is illegal for the charging player's feet to leave the ground while executing a charge in a manner that they spring forward and upward into their opponent.

 E. It is illegal to charge a stationary opponent

 i.
 If the stationary player has not been stationary long enough for the charging player to adjust their movement, that charging player will not be penalized.

 ⚑ *Contact Foul*—Charging from behind